Probing higher curvature gravity via ringdown with overtones: Introduction

 In EFTs with higher curvature corrections, modifications to GR introduce corrections to the QNM frequencies.
 By comparing the QNM frequencies with the ringdown waveform, it becomes possible to explore the validity of GR and which EFTs are justified.
 Driven by this motivation, numerous studies have been conducted to calculate the corrections to the QNM frequencies of black holes in EFTs, focusing on both static spherically symmetric black holes~\cite{Cardoso:2018ptl,deRham:2020ejn,Hirano:2024fgp,Cardoso:2019mqo,Silva:2024ffz} and rotating black holes~\cite{Cano:2020cao,Cano:2021myl,Cano:2023tmv,Cano:2023jbk,Cano:2024ezp,Maenaut:2024oci}.
 Furthermore, there are some attempts to obtain constraints on EFTs from the observational GW data~\cite{Silva:2022srr,Liu:2024atc}.
 Complementary to such a theory-specific approach, one can directly parametrize the deformation of the effective potential in the GR master equation for GWs and examine how it affects the QNMs.
 This approach, known as the parametrized QNM formalism~\cite{Cardoso:2018ptl,Hirano:2024fgp}, allows for model-independent predictions of QNM frequencies~\cite{Volkel:2022aca,Volkel:2022khh,Franchini:2022axs}.

 In the present paper, we investigate how higher curvature corrections affect the QNMs and their imprint on the ringdown waveform.
 We focus on a class of higher curvature gravity theories that admit the Schwarzschild spacetime as a background solution while modifying the dynamics of perturbations.
 The higher curvature terms deform the effective potential in the near-horizon region, and the deformation approaches the horizon as the order of the higher curvature terms becomes larger.
 Using the parametrized QNM formalism, we first compute the frequency shifts of QNMs induced by the higher curvature corrections.
-In particular, we demonstrate that the overtone frequencies tend to deviate more strongly from their GR values as the deformation approaches the horizon, while the fundamental mode is less affected as reported in Ref.~\cite{Konoplya:2022pbc}.
-Although the results are valid only to linear order in the deviation from GR, this behavior suggests a close connection between the higher curvature corrections and the overtone outbursts, a phenomenon known in the context of spectral instability~\cite{Barausse:2014tra,Jaramillo:2020tuu,Jaramillo:2021tmt,Cheung:2021bol}.
+In particular, we demonstrate that the overtone frequencies tend to deviate more strongly from their GR values as the deformation approaches the horizon, while the fundamental mode is less affected.
+This is similar to the result of Ref.~\cite{Konoplya:2022pbc} for a different type of near-horizon deformation, where this phenomenon was referred to as overtone outbursts, as well as to observations in the context of spectral instability induced by deformations located far from the black hole~\cite{Barausse:2014tra,Jaramillo:2020tuu,Jaramillo:2021tmt,Cheung:2021bol}.
+Although our results are valid only to linear order in the deviation from GR, this behavior suggests a connection between the higher curvature corrections and the overtone outbursts.